Container deposit legislation in the United States

-There are ten U.S. states with container deposit legislation, popularly called "bottle bills" after the Oregon Bottle Bill, the first such legislation passed.
+There are ten states in the United States of America with container deposit legislation, popularly called "bottle bills" after the Oregon Bottle Bill, the first such legislation that was passed.

-Container deposit legislation mandates a refundable deposit on certain types of recyclable beverage containers.
+Container deposit legislation (CDL) requires a refundable deposit on certain types of recyclable beverage containers in order to ensure an increased recycling rate.
 Studies show that the recycling rate for beverage containers is vastly increased with a bottle bill.
 The United States' overall beverage container recycling rate is approximately 33%, while states with container deposit laws have a 70% average rate of beverage container recycling.
-Michigan's recycling rate of 97% from 1990 to 2008 was the highest in the nation, as is its ten-cent deposit.
-Studies also show that beverage container legislation has reduced total roadside litter by between 30% and 64% in the states with bottle bills.
+Michigan's recycling rate of 97% from 1990 to 2008 was the highest in the nation, as is its 10¢ deposit.
+Numerous instances of criminal offenses motivated by the cash refund value of empty containers have been reported.

-Proponents of container deposit legislation have pointed to the small financial obligations of the states, as financing these programs are the responsibility of the beverage industry and consumers.
+Proponents of container deposit legislation have pointed to the small financial responsibilities of the states.
+Financing these programs are the responsibility of the beverage industry and consumers.
 Producers are responsible for disposing of returned products, while consumers are responsible for collecting their refunds.

 In Connecticut, Maine, Michigan, and Massachusetts the courts have ruled that unclaimed deposits are deemed abandoned by the public and are therefore property of the state.
-These states use this money to fund other environmental programs.
 In California and Hawaii uncollected deposits are used to cover the administrative costs of the deposit program.
 In Iowa and Oregon the beverage distribution industry keeps the unredeemed deposits.
 Iowa and Oregon's systems are similar and it was found to be highly profitable for beverage distributors in Iowa.
-Between March and June 2020, most states with container deposit legislation, except for California and Hawaii, temporarily suspended bottle bill requirements as a result of the COVID-19 pandemic.
+Between March 11, 2020, and June 2020, most states with container deposit legislation, except for California and Hawaii, temporarily suspended the bottle bill requirements as a result of the COVID-19 pandemic.